 Do I have to grind off the positioning lugs on the fittings to accommodate the Husky couplings?

 No. There was only one joining method in 1964 for hubless, the standard coupling.
 The position lug was placed on fittings to show the fitting was installed against the center stop of the gasket.
 Sizes 8” and larger do not have a lug under the gasket.
 The fittings are manufactured to CISPI 301 that includes dimensional tolerances for the location, height, width and length of the lug.
 Fittings that meet the standard will work without any additional installation requirements.

 Can I use a Husky coupling to join PVC to cast iron?

 With the Husky SD 4200 you can join your PVC piping system with cast iron.
 Husky SD 4200 is Tested and Certified to ASTM C 1460 the shielded transition standard.
 Husky is made to provide a better joining method.
 Standard transition couplings are only 2.1” wide and have 2 bands.
 Husky SD 4200 couplings are 3” wide through 4” and have 4 bands.
 An identifying transition label is on every coupling for inspection purposes.

 Can I use Husky couplings to join my hubless system underground?

-Husky SD 4000 couplings have been used underground for many years.
-Due to its outstanding performance and reliability, engineers and contractors are choosing Husky SD 4000 for use in the underground systems.
-Husky SD 4000 couplings provide a far more rigid joint that will still allow a higher deflection and psi rating.
-The corrosion resistance found in the SD 4000 is due to the higher grade type 304 stainless steel and a much thicker corrugated shield.
-When coupled with cast iron pipe, it will last as long as the system is connected.
+Husky SD 4000 couplings have been used underground for many years due to its outstanding performance and reliability.
+But, Husky has now developed the Husky CR 7000 for your underground applications.
+The corrosion resistance found in the new CR 7000 is due to the higher grade type 316 stainless steel, highly corrosive resistant.
+You will also enjoy the same performance and standards as you have from the SD 4000.
+When coupled with cast iron pipe it will last as long as the system is connected.